leobix/mban22_software_tools/README.md

 - The ```Orientation``` section covers an introduction to GitHub, Julia and R.
 - The ```intro_to_python``` section proposes warm-up content for students who are not familiar with Python.
 - The ```SIP``` section contains an Introduction to Machine Learning in Python and Advanced R modelling.
+- The ```IAP_deep_learning``` section contains an Introduction to Deep Learning in Python and Advanced Deep Learning content, including a tutorial on transfer learning.

 Please reach out to us if you have any questions!